 - Contract paperwork review: estimate one hour with your agent, but it could be 2 hours or more to go through the unsigned contract and related documents.

-- Provide your proof of funds (statements showing your name, a date, the balance, and institution’s name): 30 minutes max.
+- Provide your proof of funds (statements showing your name, a date, the balance, and institution’s name) and black out your account numbers: 30 minutes max.

-- Review the pricing information provided to you by your real estate agent: depending on your level of detail, one hour or more to understand the pricing on similar homes.
+- Review the pricing information and market statistics provided to you by your real estate agent: depending on your level of detail, one hour or more to understand the pricing on similar homes.

 - Discussing pricing and offer terms with your agent: allow an hour on the first offer written.

 These listed items represent about 10 hours of your time as a home buyer.
 Your own time could be more or less.
-Your real estate agent’s time will be more than this.
+Your real estate agent’s time will be more than this, sometimes double.